nebuly-ai/nos/docs/automatic-gpu-partitioning.md

 ## Overview
-`nos` allows you to schedule Pods requesting fractions of GPUs without having to manually partition them: the partitioning is performed dynamically based on the pending and running Pods in your cluster, so that the GPUs are always fully utilized.
+`nos` allows you to schedule Pods requesting fractions of GPUs without having to manually partition them: the partitioning is performed automatically in real-time based on the pending and running Pods in your cluster, so that the GPUs are always fully utilized.

 The GPU partitioning is performed by the [GPU Partitioner](../helm-charts/nos-gpu-partitioner) component, which